wordjelly/Auth/README.md

 The Auth gem adds the following additional, essential, dependencies to your application:

 1. mongoid (currently only supported database backend)
-2. premailer-rails (for formatting emails with normal css)
 3. mailgun-ruby (for sending emails)
 4. simple-token-authentication (for token authenticatin)
 5. devise (devise is used as the authentication base)